UniversalDependencies/docs/_ctn/feat/Voice.md

 ### <a name="Rcp">`Rcp`</a>: reciprocal

 Used when a plural subject acts both as agents and patients, each performing and receiving the action.
-The reciprocal is formed by reduplication of the verb stem and the interfix -*ka*-, used in non-finite reciprocal forms.
+The reciprocal is formed by reduplication of the verb stem and the interfix *-ka-*, used in non-finite reciprocal forms.

 #### Examples